 And when you're ready for detailed information on developing, implementing, and optimizing your AdWords and Bing campaigns, check out Elizabeth's companion course, Pay-Per-Click Fundamentals.

-Hi.
-My name is Elizabeth Marsten and I want to share with you, these top five money-saving AdWords Tips.
-These are some methods you can go into your AdWords account right now, and apply.
-And see a significant difference in performance, in a positive way of course.
+(chiming music) - [Voiceover] Hi, my name is Elizabeth Marsten and I want to share with you these top five money saving AdWords tips.
+These are some methods you can go into your AdWords account right now and apply and see a significant difference in performance, in a positive way, of course.
 First up, you've got to separate the search and display networks at the campaign level.
-Search means that someone typed into a search box, and hit Go.
+Search means that someone typed into a search box and hit go.
 Display means that your ad is showing alongside content on a webpage, like an ad in a magazine.
-Each network behaves differently, and has different definitions of success, and their quality scores are calculated differently.
+Each network behaves differently, and has different definitions of success and their quality scores are calculated differently.

-So, do yourself a favor, and never do this.
+So do yourself a favor, and never do this.
 Always separate them.
-It's the number one place, I see people waste the most money, hands down.
+It's the number one place I see people waste the most money, hands down.
 So what's that look like?
-If you go into your Google AdWords account, open any campaign, open the settings tab, and here under type, click edit and you can see whether or not you have your search network only displayed, or search network with display select.
+If you go into your Google AdWords account, open any campaign, open the settings tab and here under type, click edit.
+And you can see whether or not you have your search network only displayed or search network with display select.
 In this case you want to separate 'em so search network only and hit save.

-See this gray button here, that says devices?
+See this grey button here that says devices?
 Click that.
-And it'll show you computers, mobile devices with full browsers and tablets with full browsers.
-Go over here, to the bit adjustment column, to change that.
-Choose from the drop down > Decrease by, and put in 100%.
-What this will do, is essentially opt us out of showing ads, on mobile devices.
-If you wan to be on mobile, but just not to the tune of the full-fledged bid, at the ad group level, put a different number in, say like 50, for 50%, to bid half as much.
+And it'll show you computers, mobile devices with full browsers, and tablets with full browsers.
+Go over here, to the bid adjustment column, to change that.
+Choose from the drop down, decrease by, and put in 100%.
+What this will do is essentially opt us out of showing ads on mobile devices.
+If you want to be on mobile, but just not to the tune of the full fledged bid at the ad group level, put a different number in, say like 50.
+For 50%, to bid half as much.

-In this case, we're going to go ahead and leave it as 100.
-Click Save, and there you have it, a mobile bid modifier.
-So, excellent.
+In this case, we're gonna go ahead and leave it as 100.
+Click save, and there you have it.
+A mobile bid modifier.
+So excellent.
 What's the number three tip?
 Send visitors to a relevant landing page, not just the home page.
-If someone came to your site, on the keyword dog collars, then you should drop them off on a dog collar category, or product page, for goodness sake.
-You wouldn't like it if you drove all the way to the store, and asked where the maple syrup was, and the store clerk just said, thanks for coming in.
+If someone came to your site, on the keyword dog collars then you should drop them off on a dog collar category or product page, for goodness sake's.
+You wouldn't like it if you drove all the way to the store, and asked where the maple syrup was and the store clerk just said Thanks for coming in.
 It's here somewhere.
 Best of luck to you.
-Do that, and you can just watch your page search clicks get wasted, as people bounce back, to the search engine results page, in the hunt for their elusive item.
+Do that, and you can just watch your page search clicks get wasted as people bounce back to the search engine results page in the hunt for their elusive item.

-Our next tip, is to focus your spend, rather than spreading it too thin.
-You can't buy, all of the keywords all of the time, you just can't.
-So, let's take a look at what that looks like, in a Google AdWords account.
-Go to your campaigns, and here, I've set up, the unfortunate situation of what it looks like, to spread your budget too thin.
-Taking your budget, and splitting it across multiple campaigns, say, with $5 here, $3 here, maybe $10 here, is a sure-fire recipe, for frustration and tears.
+Our next tip is to focus your spend, rather than spreading it too thin.
+You can't buy all of the keywords all of the time.
+You just can't.
+So let's take a look at what that looks like in a Google AdWords account.
+Go to your campaigns, and here I've set up the unfortunate situation of what it looks like to spread your budget too thin.
+Taking your budget, and splitting it across multiple campaigns, say with five dollars here, three dollars here, maybe 10 dollars here, is a sure fire recipe for frustration and tears.

 Focus your budget.
 Spend the money where it matters.
-Cut out keywords that are not working, you just have to.
-Alright, the last one has to be good, so, what is it?
-My next and final tip, is I want you to enable conversion tracking.
-Pease do this.
+Cut out keywords that aren't working.
+You just have to.
+Alright, the last one has to be good.
+So what is it?
+My next and final tip is I want you to enable conversion tracking.
+Please do this.
 Please.
-If you can't track at the very least what keywords brought a sale, even if you don't know the amount of the sale.
-You might as well throw your money down a well, and make a wish.
+If you can't track at the very least what keywords brought a sale, even if you don't know the amount of the sale, you might as well throw your money down a well and make a wish.
 The attribution method is pretty much the same.
-So, let's walk through how to do that, in Google AdWords.
-From here, click the tools tab, and hit select conversions.
+So lets walk through how to do that in Google AdWords.
+From here, click the tools tab, and select conversions.

-Click the red, add new conversion button, and name your conversion.

-Something like.
-Sales, or transactions is a good idea.
-Your source, is going to be a web page.
-Like your thank you page, your receipt page, or your submission received page.
-Could be a call on site, a mobile or tablet app download as well, or you can import.
-For the purposes of this tip, we're going to go with the webpage.
-So, hit Save and continue.
-Here, we're going to choose, our conversion category.
+Click the red add new conversion button, and name your conversion, something like sales or transactions is a good idea.
+Your source is gonna be a webpage, like your thank you page, your receipt page, or your submission received page.
+Could be a call on site, a mobile or tablet app download as well, or you could import.
+For the purposes of this tip, we're gonna go with the webpage, so hit save and continue.
+Here, we're going to choose our conversion category.

-You can choose a single line or a two line layout, but if your site's background, isn't white, you might want to change it here, so that it blends in more seamlessly.
-From here, we're going to hit Save and continue.
-Now, if someone else makes the changes to your code on your website, you can click this button here, enter their email address, and it will email them this block of code.
-If it's you that makes the changes, click the, I make the changes to the code button, here.
-Now, you have your block of conversion data code.
-You can paste this in, between the body tags on the receipt page, thank you page or submission receive page.
+You can choose a single line or a two line layout, but if your site's background isn't white, you might want to change it here, so that it blends in more seamlessly.
+From here, we're going to hit save and continue.
+Now if someone else makes the changes to your code on your website, you can click this button here, enter in their email address, and it will email them this block of code.
+If it's you that makes the changes, click the I make the changes to the code button here.
+Now you have your block of conversion data code.
+You can paste this in between the body tags on the receipt page, thank you page, or submission received page.

-Then, hit Done.
-Now, you can see there are sales transaction conversions here, the source's web page, the categories of purchase or sale, because we haven't actually installed the code on our website yet.
-These were just a few quick tips, to get you on the right track, with your Google AdWords efforts.
-If you'd like to learn more, be sure to check out PPC Fundamentals with me, Elizabeth Marsten here on lynda.com.
+Then, hit done.
+Now you can see that our sales transaction conversion is here, the source is webpage, the category is a purchase or sale, because we haven't actually installed the code on our website yet.
+These were just a few quick tips to get you on the right track with your Google AdWords efforts.
+If you'd like to learn more, be sure to check out PPC Fundamentals with me, Elizabeth Marsten, here on lynda.com.